NVIDIA/cuda-quantum/docs/sphinx/using/backends/simulators.rst

     - The number of state vectors in the batched mode.
 If `NONE`, the batch size will be calculated based on the available device memory.
 Default is `NONE`.
   * - ``CUDAQ_BATCHED_SIM_MAX_BRANCHES``
     - positive integer
-    - The number of trajectory branches to be tracked simultaneously in the gate fuser.
+    - The number of trajectory branches to be tracked simultaneously in the gate fusion.
 Default is 16.
   * - ``CUDAQ_BATCHED_SIM_MAX_QUBITS``
     - positive integer
     - The max number of qubits for batching.
 If the qubit count in the circuit is more than this value, batched trajectory simulation will be disabled.
 The default value is 20.